kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 Resources have 3 components:

-*Group*: Similar a `go` package.
+*Group*: Similar to a `go` package.
 Provides a canonical name for the resource.
-Of the form <some-name>.<some-domain>.
+Of the form `<package-name>.<domain-name>` such as `myapifocusarea.mydomain.com`.
+Must not have any capital letters.

 *Version*: Defines API stability and allows for evolving APIs in non-backwards compatible ways without breaking backwards compatibility by incrementing the version.
-Resources with the same group & kind, but different versions generally share the same storage (listing from one version will list objects from all versions)
+Resources with the same group & kind, but different versions generally share the same storage (listing from one version will list objects from all versions)  Must be some form of alpha, beta or stable - e.g. `v1alpha1, v1beta1, v1`.
+For more information on the semantic meaning of API versions, see the [Kubernetes API documentation](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#v1beta1-v1beta2-and-v1beta3-are-deprecated-please-move-to-v1-asap)

-*Kind*: Name of the API.  e.g. Deployment, Pod, Service, etc
+*Kind*: Name of the API.  e.g. Deployment, Pod, Service, etc.  Must be UpperCamel cased.

 ![Group Version Kind](gvk.jpg "Group Version Kind")